kcollett/wordle_guesses_node/README.md

 # wordle_guesses_node
-a Node.js version of my wordle_guesses command-line tool
+This package contains a Node.js version of my wordle_guesses command-line tool.
+Use ./wordle_guesses.js -h for usage.